Beachbody is one of the most popular fitness companies on the planet.

 (When it comes to Shakeology, I consider this to be an unnecessary upsell.
 You can get all the protein and other compounds your body needs from whole foods, and there are plenty of great pre-workouts on the market you can get for a lot cheaper than Beachbody branded stuff.)

-Alright let’s get into some of the pros and cons of Beachbody on Demand.
+Alright let’s get into some of the pros and cons of BODi.
 Here’s what I really loved about this platform:

 Endless variety & tons of content